PJVervoorn/EnvironmentSettingsManager/README.md

 The Environment Settings Manager is also integrated into the [Deployment Framework for BizTalk](https://github.com/BTDF).

+## Modifications
+The modifications to the Environment Settings Manager enable settings to reference other settings.
+These references are in the well known format ${SettingName} and a setting can contain 0, one or more references, e.g. ${DefaultDataDrive}Archive\${ProductCode}\
+Settings do not need to be in a specific order, the modifications will resolve the references in a loop (if necessary).

+### See [MODLICENSE.md](MODLICENSE.md) for license notes for this fork.

 ## License

 Copyright (c) Thomas F. Abraham.
 All rights reserved.

 Licensed under the [MIT](LICENSE.txt) License.

+Modifications authored by @PJVervoorn are released under the [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/) license.